-The economy can also play a part as well, balancing a need to retain an occupant with their ability to pay based on their business revenues.
-Retail business revenues can vary significantly in a given year, whether from seasonal or just demand cycles.
-Some leases work well for varying income, allowing the tenant to pay lower lease payments during lower revenue periods.
+The economy can also play a part as well, balancing a need to retain an occupant with the occupant's ability to pay based on its revenues.
+Retail business revenues can vary significantly in a given year from seasonal or just demand cycles.
+Some leases work well for varying incomes, allowing tenants to make reduced lease payments during lower revenue periods.

-Investors with only residential single-family rental property experience often hesitate to get into commercial leasing, as it is more complicated.
-It can be well worth the extra education, however.
-Commercial tenants are generally more business-oriented and experienced in leases.
-If not, they often hire real estate professionals or attorneys to handle their lease activities.
+Investors with only residential single-family rental properties often hesitate to get into commercial leasing because it's more complicated, but it can be well worth the extra education.
+Commercial tenants are generally more business-oriented and experienced in leases, and they often hire real estate professionals or attorneys to handle their lease activities if they're not.

 Commercial rental properties include shopping malls, professional offices, strip centers, and free-standing buildings used for offices and retail space.
-Successful businesses are reluctant to change location unless more space is needed.
-Capturing a good tenant in an office or retail space can mean years of dependable rental income and positive cash flow.
+Successful businesses are reluctant to change location unless more space is needed and there's no other option.
+Capturing a good tenant in an office or retail space can mean many years of dependable rental income and positive cash flow.

 Rent is set at $xx.xx per square foot of the leased space.
-This can be expressed either as an annual or a monthly amount.
+This can be expressed either as an annual or a monthly amount:

-- Example with annual quote: A 2,200 square foot office space is quoted a rent of $11.50 per square foot.
-2,200 X $11.50 = $25,300 per year for rent.
+- Annual quote: A 2,200 square foot office space is quoted rent of $11.50 per square foot.
+This works out to 2,200 X $11.50 = $25,300 per year for rent.

-- Example, same building and rent for monthly amount: 2,200 X $11.50 = $25,300.
-Divide by 12 months to get a monthly rental amount of $2,108.33.
+- Monthly quote: Working with the same building and rent for a monthly amount works out to the annual quote of $25,300 divided by 12 months for a monthly rental amount of $2,108.33.

-1 .
-Minimum base rent + percentage over a certain base amount: In this case, the tenant pays a minimum base monthly rent, and then adds a percentage of all gross receipts over a certain base amount.
-Example: $1,000 per month base rent, and 5 percent of all gross receipts over $50,000 per month.
+The tenant pays a minimum base monthly rent in this case, then adds a percentage of all gross receipts over a certain base amount.
+For example, base rent might be $1,000 per month, plus 5% of all gross receipts over $50,000 per month.

 $72,000 - $50,000 = $22,000